csiro-wsn/tutedocs/Connectivity/CN.1-GPIO.md

 "A devicetree is a hierarchical data structure that describes hardware...Zephyr uses devicetree to describe the hardware available on its Supported Boards, as well as that hardware’s initial configuration."
 ```

-An extentsive guide to DeviceTree (DTC) implementation can be found here [1] & [2].
+An extensive guide to DeviceTree (DTC) implementation can be found here [1] & [2].
 Later in this course, you might need to describe hardware in a DTC overlay file and add it to the build system for Zephyr to access particular hardware that you may need to use.
 Adding DTC overlays has been covered in `OS.2.1-Building_Tips`.

 When an application is built for a particular board, Zephyr creates a final `zephyr.dts` file in the build directory.
 This file concatenates all selected hardware into this "final devicetree".
 Typically, it's a good idea to start here to see what the hardware description looks like for the current configuration of your build.